How To Make a Chain Brush in Procreate?

 Adjust the ‘Scatter’ and ‘Rotation’ settings – this gives the brush that twisty, spiraling effect.
 It’s important to test the brush as you adjust the settings; the visual feedback helps you fine-tune it to perfection.
 The result?
 A brush that dances and twists on the canvas, creating mesmerizing spirals that can transform any artwork.

-Best Procreate Free Chain Brushes
+Best Procreate Chain Brushes

 The best part about being part of Brush Galaxy’s community is the abundance of free resources. free Procreate brushes are a boon, especially when you’re experimenting or just starting.
 Scroll up to find the best free chain brushes on the web.
 Each brush pack is downloadable by starting a free trial, where you can test them out and see which one fits your drawing style the best.
 So, don’t hesitate and dive in!